Q: What is the fall 2024 application deadline?

 Q: Do you require a portfolio?

-A: A portfolio is required for applications to the Architecture and Landscape Architecture programs as well as for any applicant interested in pursuing the Urban Design Certificate.
-Portfolio submissions are optional for Architectural History, Urban & Environmental Planning, and the PhD program unless pursuing the Urban Design Certificate.
+A: A portfolio is required for applicants to the Master of Architecture and Master of Landscape Architecture programs as well as for any applicant interested in pursuing the Urban Design Certificate.
+Portfolio submissions are optional for applicants to the PhD in the Constructed Environment program.

 Q: Should I send a physical copy of my portfolio?

-A: Please upload your portfolio digitally with your application.
+A: No. Upload your portfolio digitally with your application.
 Do NOT submit a physical copy.
 (Remember to double-check the formatting of your PDF!)

 Q: Do you require calculus or physics before entering the MArch program?